 Convent de la Missió

-Located in a former convent on a quiet lane in Palma’s busy shopping heart, this minimalist hotel is muy chic.
-The contemporary, understated rooms are sleek with thoughtful amenities; some look over the central courtyard while suites have terraces.
-There’s a gallery, bar and the superb Michelin-starred restaurant Mark Fosh (formerly Simply Fosh).
-Book dinner when you book the hotel.
+Located in a former convent on a quiet lane in the busy shopping centre, this minimalist hotel in the heart of Palma di Mallorca is muy chic.
+The Convent de la Missió Hotel has sleek, contemporary, understated rooms with thoughtful amenities.
+Some rooms look over the central courtyard while suites have terraces.

 Hotel Santa Clara

-A short stroll from the Arab Baths and Cathedral, in an atmospheric old quarter, this stunning renovation of a historical stone building is an ideal place to stay if style, comfort and sightseeing are high priorities.
-The décor seamlessly melds history (stone walls, exposed beams) with modern design (contemporary furnishings, techie extras) and there’s a fine spa.
+A short stroll from the Arab Baths and Cathedral, in an atmospheric old quarter, Hotel Santa Clara is located in an historical stone building that has had a stunning renovation.
+It’s an ideal place to stay if style, comfort and seeing the sights of Palma di Mallorca are high priorities.

-Southwest of Palma
+Southwest of Palma di Mallorca

 Castillo Hotel Son Vida

-With its turreted tower, soaring dome, plush furnishings, colossal paintings, and suits of armour in the corridor, this opulent hotel in a converted 13th century castle must be one of Mallorca’s most impressive.
-Spacious rooms come with all the amenities you’d expect from a Luxury Collection property.
-There are several restaurants, bars, a massive swimming pool, and stupendous views to Palma.
+With its turreted tower, soaring dome, plush furnishings, colossal paintings, and suits of armour in the corridor, this opulent Castillo Hotel Son Vida is located in a converted 13th century castle and it’s one of Mallorca’s most impressive hotels.

-The interiors of this elegant hip hotel ooze style, from the chic high-ceilinged, lobby lounge to the spacious, minimalist rooms, and the exteriors are breathtaking, from the terrace bar and alfresco restaurant with sea views to the enormous swimming pool beside the sea.
 The unusual design of most rooms won’t suit everyone – when you enter the room you enter the bathroom, making your room service delivery a tad awkward if you’re in the tub!
 Shy types might want to upgrade to a suite with more space, a slightly different design, and a private terrace.
+Carretera Andratx 11, Cas Catala, 971 707744

-Son Net
+Gran Hotel Son Net

-Located in the bucolic foothills of the southern Tramuntana mountains, in a splendidly restored 17th century finca, this beautiful boutique hotel is one of Mallorca’s most memorable and one of its most romantic.
-Each of the spacious, characterful, antique-filled rooms is different, boasting sumptuous furnishings and four-poster beds, with terraces or balconies.
+Each of the spacious, characterful, antique-filled rooms at Son Net is different, boasting sumptuous furnishings and four-poster beds, with terraces or balconies.
 There are cottages for those who want even more space and privacy, as well as highly regarded spa and an enormous pool.
-The restaurant is considered to be one of the area’s finest.

 St Regis Mardavall

-Undoubtedly Mallorca’s most exclusive hotel, the Mediterranean-style St Regis goes as far as to boast it’s a bespoke hotel – a claim supported by floors fitted out in custom furnishings and luxurious amenities.
-All 133 of the lavishly appointed rooms – decorated in light, summery white and neutral shades – are equipped with all the mod cons you’d expect at this level, along with big balconies with stunning views of the sea, manicured lawns, luxuriant gardens, and a gigantic swimming pool.
-If you can drag yourself away from your sun bed, there’s an excellent spa and the location at the foot of the Tramuntana mountains makes it a fab base for exploring.
-There is a stylish bar and excellent restaurants, including Es Fum.
+Undoubtedly Mallorca’s most exclusive lodgings, the Mediterranean-style St Regis Mardavall Hotel goes as far as to boast it’s a bespoke hotel – a claim supported by floors fitted out in custom furnishings and luxurious amenities.
+All of the 133 lavishly appointed rooms – decorated in light, summery white and neutral shades – are equipped with all the mod cons you’d expect at this level.

-West of Palma
+West Coast of Mallorca

 The west coast and its wild mountains are where to stay in Mallorca if you’re a fan of hilltop towns that ooze history, magnificent sea vistas, and you don’t mind scrambling down hillside to reach hidden coves secreting away busy little beaches.